PropTech platform: brand and product rebuilt together

 Context

 SonarHome was an early-stage Polish PropTech platform providing data-driven property valuations for homeowners preparing to sell.
+Forbes.pl covered the company's market ambitions around the same period.
 When I joined, the product had a strong core idea but significant execution problems: no cohesive visual identity, no consistent user flows, and no responsive design.
-Bounce rate was 65% — most users left before seeing any value.
+Bounce rate was 65%, most users left before seeing any value.
 60% of users who stayed couldn't complete the valuation process.
 The brief was to fix the product.
 The constraint was that the brand also needed to be rebuilt, and both had to happen at the same time.

 Challenge